 Since the Metolius-Windigo Trail (the Met-Win for short) has very limited grazing opportunities along its length, “other arrangements” is the operative term.
 If you plan to through-ride this trail, you will need to drive out ahead of your ride and drop off hay at each of your planned campsites.

 You’ll also need to plan your campsites around water sources.
 On the southern one-third of the Met-Win, water sources are limited, and some of these dry up in late summer.

 A complicating factor is that some stretches of the Metolius-Windigo Trail don’t show up on any maps.
 None!

 That said, through-riding the Metolius-Windigo is the experience of a lifetime.
 If you plan your trip and you’re prepared, you’ll have a fabulous time!

 The Met-Win Trail was created in the late 1970s and early 1980s to provide equestrians with a lower-elevation alternative to the Pacific Crest Trail.
 It runs 152 miles through Central Oregon along the east slope of the Cascades.
 The Met-Win extends from the Metolius Basin near the southern edge of the Mt.
 Jefferson Wilderness to Windigo Pass on the south side of the Diamond Peak Wilderness.
 It connects with the Pacific Crest Trail on both ends.

 Eight horse camps are dotted at intervals along the trail, so at least some of your overnight stops will feature toilets, corrals, and readily-available stock water.
-Most of the horse camps are clustered on the northern 2/3 of the trail, however.
-The rest of the time, you’ll be highlining your horses in the trees, digging catholes for your bathroom breaks, and reveling in the complete solitude that comes from being away from civilization.
+Most of the horse camps are clustered on the northern two-thirds of the trail, however.
+The rest of the time, you’ll be highlining your horses in the trees, digging cat holes for your bathroom breaks, and reveling in the complete solitude that comes from being away from civilization.